longm89/longm89.github.io/projects/dengue.md

 ---
 layout: project
 type: project
-image: img/dengue.png
+image: img/thai_corner/thai_corner.png
 title: Dengue Forecasting
 # All dates must be YYYY-MM-DD format!
 date: 2022
 labels:
-  - R
-  - GAM Model
-  - Decision Tree
+  - React
-  - Random Forest
+  - React-Bootstrap
-  - Boosting
+  - Node.js
-  - Aggregation
+  - Express
-  - SARIMA Model
+  - MongoDB

 summary: The purpose of the project is to predict the number of dengue cases in two cities, San Juan and Iquitos for each week, using environmental and climate variables.